Chloé Paquet: 2019–2023: First WTA semifinal

-2024: French Open third round, second semifinal, top 100
+2024–2025: French Open third round, second semifinal, top 100

-In May, Paquet reached her second WTA 125-level final at the L'Open 35 de Saint-Malo, losing it to fellow French Loïs Boisson.
-Having received a wildcard for the main draw of the 2024 French Open, Paquet reached the third round for the first time at a major with wins over Diana Shnaider and 32nd seed Kateřina Siniaková, before losing to fifth seed Markéta Vondroušová in the third round.
+Paquet reached her second WTA 125 final at the 2024 L'Open 35 de Saint-Malo, but lost to fellow French player Loïs Boisson.
+Having received a wildcard for the main-draw of the 2024 French Open, Paquet reached the third round for the first time at a major with wins over Diana Shnaider and 32nd seed Kateřina Siniaková, before losing to fifth seed Markéta Vondroušová in the third round.

-In July, Paquet reached her first WTA Tour semifinal in five years and second of her career at the 2024 Iași Open.
-As a result, she entered the top 100 for the first time at age 30, on 29 July 2024.
-She lost her semifinal match to fifth seed Elina Avanesyan.
+She reached her first WTA Tour semifinal in five years and second of her career at the 2024 Iași Open, losing to fifth seed Elina Avanesyan.
+As a result, she entered the top-100 for the first time at age 30, on 29 July 2024.

+Paquet received the French Tennis Federation reciprocal wildcard for the singles main-draw at the 2025 Australian Open.
+She lost to Cristina Bucșa in the first round.

+She made it into her third WTA 125 singles final at the 2025 Trophée Clarins, but was again unable to claim her maiden trophy, losing to second seed Katie Boulter in three sets.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.